anvbis/anvbis.github.io/content/posts/linux-kernel-0-kernel-module-interaction.md

 Reading symbols from linux-5.4/vmlinux...
 ```

 By default the `launch.sh` script will run QEMU with a gdbserver instance on port `1234`.
-We can connect to this via the following command.
+We can connect to this with the following command.

 ```
 pwndbg> target remote :1234